SAFElab-TAMU/AcciPy/README.md

   <img src="SAFELogoBar.png"/>
 </p>

-# SAFEPy
+# AcciPy
-This repository contains the SAFEPy Programmable Query Application for querying the National Transportation Safety Board (NTSB) investigations database.
+This repository contains the AcciPy Programmable Query Application for querying the National Transportation Safety Board (NTSB) investigations database.
 This was developed by Gage Broberg, Wyatt McGinnis, Srihari Menon and Prof Nancy Currie-Gregg from the Systems Analysis & Functional Evaluation Laboratory (SAFELab) at Texas A&M University.
 This tool is open-source and free-to-use.
 Please reference our publication when you do!

 ## How it works
-SAFEPy works the same way that querying from the Carol Query web interface does, but is much more robust!
-When you submit a request to SAFEPy via the query() function, SAFEPy does the following:
+AcciPy works the same way that querying from the Carol Query web interface does, but is much more robust!
+When you submit a request to AcciPy via the query() function, AcciPy does the following:
 1. Tries to adapt the request to the requirements of the NTSB servers
-2. Based on the query parameters you give it, SAFEPy decides whether the query can be safely downloaded to your machine in one request, or if the query needs to be based to NTSB in smaller chunks.
+2. Based on the query parameters you give it, AcciPy decides whether the query can be safely downloaded to your machine in one request, or if the query needs to be based to NTSB in smaller chunks.
 3. Passes the revised query to NTSB asynchronously through http requests
 4. Places received data from NTSB in a folder called './output' in the current directory
    1. Data chunks from queries that could not be completed in a single request in folders named with query parameters that generated them, so that you can always tell what data you have
 5. After completing all necessary queries, combines all data received into the file './output/aggregated_data.csv'

 ## Implementation
-The application is contained in a single python file `SAFEPy.py` and can be added using the standard python `import`.
+The application is contained in a single python file `AcciPy.py` and can be added using the standard python `import`.
 The module itself contains the `CAROLQuery` class, which is used by the application to interact with the CAROL database, along with the standard `query` function, which takes in a set of rules to query CAROL with..

 ## Multiprocessing and performance limitations
 Queries resulting in 3500 accidents or more can take over 60 seconds to return, causing the http request to time out.
-To avoid this, SAFEPy breaks up your large queries into smaller ones that the NTSB servers can handle without error to ensure that you aren't left hanging with a 504 server timeout!
+To avoid this, AcciPy breaks up your large queries into smaller ones that the NTSB servers can handle without error to ensure that you aren't left hanging with a 504 server timeout!

 The application leverages multiprocessing to take advantage of the user's hardware.
 Because of this, performance is dependent on the number of CPUs on the user's machine.
 However, it is important to note that the speed of the application is limited by the speed and concurrency level of the NTSB servers.
 For large queries (yielding over 150000 accidents), please allow up to 1 hour for all data to be transferred.
 Queries yielding under 3500 datapoints will be completed in under 60 seconds.
 In general, completion time for queries is proportional to the number of resulting accident datapoints.